gregorybel/combo-pairing/Backup.md

     ```
 1. Same with *AndroidAPS* configuration data
    * `Export Settings` from within AndroidAPS
-   * Fetch the file - I prefer adding yyyy-mm-dd to the filename to keep track of versions.
+   * Fetch the file (I prefer adding yyyy-mm-dd to the filename to keep track of versions.
 YMMV :)
      ```
      adb pull /storage/emulated/0/AndroidAPSPreferences AndroidAPSPreferences-2018-02-13
      ```